 Rocky Mountain Equipment

-“We’re a large company but we’re made up of small stores where the employees actually give a [darn] about the customers,” Wood says.
-“Our staff is very customer focused.”
+Part of Rocky Mountain Equipment’s success can be attributed to its ability to recruit employees who are passionate about building those partnerships with customers.
+“We’re a big company but we’re made up of small stores where the employees actually give a [darn] about the customers,” Wood says.
+“You can’t force that as a company.”

 Calgary, Alberta-based Rocky Mountain Equipment is one of the largest dealers of agriculture and construction equipment in Canada.
 Major brands sold at Rocky Mountain Equipment stores include Case IH, Case Construction and New Holland, along with a range of smaller manufacturers.
 “We’ve got the relationships with our customers and the brands we represent,” Wood says.
 “We’re well respected in the agriculture industry.”

 The company began with 11 stores in 2007 and now operates 38 locations in Alberta, Manitoba and Saskatchewan.
 Roughly 95 percent of sales are tied to the agriculture industry with the remaining 5 percent consisting of construction clients.